This article has been updated as of June 2020.

 A side-by-side approach uses duplicate versions of Windows Server and SQL Server.
 It then migrates the databases from one to the other.
 This provides for easy testing and roll-back and gives an opportunity to refresh or virtualize the OS if this hasn’t been done already.

 Azure migration uses the opportunity to move to SQL Server on Azure VM or to the PaaS model.
-In our webinar above, Microsoft SQL MVP Steve Thompson illustrates the platform’ integrated capability to do this.

 It’s also possible to migrate to SQL Server on Azure VM using Always-On Availability Groups, reducing on-premises footprint requirements.
 This also hedges against equipment and facility issues, serving as a potential replacement for dedicated DR sites.